Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 By Public Transport

-Train from Bolzano to Villabassa or Dobbiaco (1 change in Fortezza / Franzensfeste).
+Take a train from Bolzano to Villabassa or Dobbiaco (1 change in Fortezza / Franzensfeste).
+Tickets and schedules on Trenitalia.

-Bus 442 from either station to Lago di Braies.
+Then, take Bus 442 from either station to Lago di Braies.
+Tickets and schedules on Südtirol Mobil.

 Travel time: 3 – 4 hours.